Azure/azure-sdk-for-net/sdk/playwrighttesting/Azure.Developer.MicrosoftPlaywrightTesting.NUnit/samples/Sample3_ManuallyConnectingToBrowsers.md

 ### Sign in to Azure

-You need to sign in to Azure using Azure CLI to enable authentication via Entra ID.
+You need to sign in to Azure using Azure CLI to enable authentication via Microsoft Entra ID.
 Run the command to sign-in

 ```azurecli
 az login